bxdoan/bxdoan/README.md

 <div align="center">

-> The question isn’t who is going to let me; it’s who is going to stop me.
+> Go confidently in the direction of your dreams.
+Live the life you have imagined.

-> — Ayn Rand —
+> — Henry David Thoreau —

 </div>